List of automobiles notable for negative reception: Pontiac GTO (2003–2006)

-In 2003, Pontiac revived the once-successful GTO muscle car by importing a slightly modified Australian Holden Monaro, equipped with a 5.7L V8 engine from the Corvette, to the US.
+In 2003, Pontiac revived the once-successful GTO muscle car by importing a slightly modified Australian Holden Monaro, equipped with a 5.7L LS1 V8 engine, to the US.
 Sales remained far behind expectations, which was mainly blamed on the car's bland design, poor quality, comparatively high price, and Australian roots.
 It was also based on the Opel Omega B, which had previously been unsuccessfully imported to the US as the Cadillac Catera.
 Only 13,000 sold in the first year, against a planned 18,000, and only about 40,000 were sold within the three years of production.

 Car and Driver included it in its list of "The 20 Biggest Automotive Flops of the Past 30 Years", saying, "The long-awaited return of a legendary nameplate, the Pontiac GTO arrived not with a bang but with a whimper." and "Styling that said 'bloated Chevy Cavalier' more than 'muscle car' didn't help, either.
 That ability to disappear in traffic, more than the indifferent quality control, interior oddities, or lack of options, probably kept the goat a rare beast."
 Popular Mechanics included it on its list of "6 Retro Flops, and 6 Concept Cars That Should Have Replaced Them", saying "Potential buyers were waiting for a modern beast with a retro edge, something like what Ford did with Mustang in the 2000s.
 But the GTO looked like a bloated Chevy Cavalier, not a hard-edged, heart-pumping take on the 1960s classic. ...
 A Sport Appearance Package tried to add some visual excitement, but the new GTO's looks just never found a passionate audience."
 Thethings.com ranked it #15 in its list of "The 15 Worst American Sports Cars Of All Time".